Menu

 PIANC(Permanent International Association of Navigation Congress)

-International Conference on Routes.
-An international organization established to promote the maintenance and operation of inland and marine routes.
-In addition to holding international trade conferences once every four years, various conferences and research activities are held.
-The headquarters is located in Brussels, Belgium.
+International Trade Council.
+International organizations established to promote the maintenance and operation of inland and marine routes.
+In addition to holding international trade conferences once every four years, it also conducts various conferences and research activities.
+The headquarters is in Brussels, Belgium.

 picket

-Pike (monitor who watches over strikes during labor disputes)
+Pike (monitors who watch over a strike during a labor dispute)

 pie plate